sgromme/sgromme.github.io/_posts/2025-07-11-constrain-design.md

 ---
 # Introduction

-Constraints in Supply Planning are the business rules and limitiation that control how materials , resources, and production capacity can be used in a supply chain.
+Constraints in Supply Planning are the business rules and limitiations that control how materials , resources, and production capacity can be used in a supply chain.
 These constraints may include supplier lead times, production capacities, storage limits, transportation availability, order minimums, or contractual obligations.
 They ensure that supply plans are not only cost-effective but also feasible and aligned with real-world limitations.

 All constraints have a begin and end date, or a implied never expire date.